eclipse-tractusx/managed-simple-data-exchanger-frontend/docs/user-guide/README.md

 <img src="images/sde-header.png" alt="SDE header"/>

 1. On the left side on the header, there is the Simple Data Exchanger header text.
-2. On the right side of the header, there is the avatar of the logged-in user.
+2. On the right side of the header, there is a help link.
+When clicked, it will redirect the user to simple data exchanger user guide.
+And there is avatar of the logged-in user.
 When clicked, there are few information about the logged in user, Logout link and Language switching options will be visible.

 ## **Left-side menu**